al3ssio00/NetteLibrary/README.md

 # library
-CRUD project of a management system of a library
+A CRUD-based library management system built with the Nette framework.

 # 📚 Library Database Project